How to Secure Nginx with Let’s Encrypt on Debian 12, 11 or 10

 Once you save and close the file, you’ve successfully set up an automatic process.
 Each day, cron will check whether any certificates need renewal.
 The --quiet flag ensures that this task runs in the background without generating output, unless an error arises.

-Section 4: Enhance SSL with NGINX Configuration on Debian 12, 11 or 10
+Enhance SSL with NGINX Configuration

-In this section, you’ll be tweaking your domain’s NGINX configuration to optimize performance.
+In this optional section, you’ll be tweaking your domain’s NGINX configuration to optimize performance.
 This involves setting up SSL certificates, configuring session parameters, and implementing security enhancements.

-Step 1: Edit the NGINX Configuration File
+Edit the NGINX Configuration File

 To start, you need to access the configuration file for your domain within NGINX.
 Execute the following command: